-The Forest Service's determination that suction dredge, mechanical sluicing and other mining operations described above are to be governed by the 36 CFR 228A regulations, rather than under the agency's special use regulations at 36 CFR Part 251, violates the Organic Act, 16 U.S.C. § 551 (2004), and its implementing special use regulations, 36 CFR Part 251.
-The Forest Service's failure to require a special use authorization for "commercial use or activities" and/or mining activities conducted by the New 49ers Club, and/or their members violates the Organic Act, 16 U.S.C. § 551 (2004), and its implementing special use regulations, 36 CFR Part 251.
-The Forest Service's decision(s) to allow suction dredge and mechanical sluicing mining activities to be conducted by the New 49ers Club, and/or their members without compliance with the 36 CFR Part 251 regulations violates the Organic Act and these regulations.
+119. The Forest Service's determination that suction dredge, mechanical sluicing and other mining operations described above are to be governed by the 36 CFR 228A regulations, rather than under the agency's special use regulations at 36 CFR Part 251, violates the Organic Act, 16 U.S.C. § 551 (2004), and its implementing special use regulations, 36 CFR Part 251.
+The Forest Service's failure to require a special use authorization for "commercial use or activities" and/or mining activities conducted by the New 49ers Club, and similarly situated or operated and organized clubs, groups or associations, and/or their members violates the Organic Act, 16 U.S.C. § 551 (2004), and its implementing special use regulations, 36 CFR Part 251.
+The Forest Service's decision(s) to allow suction dredge and mechanical sluicing mining activities to be conducted by the New 49ers Club, and similarly situated or operated and organized clubs, groups or associations.
+Included with the 36 CFR Part 251 regulations violates the Organic Act and these regulations.
 Included within, and/or in addition to, the failure to comply with the 36 CFR Part 251 regulations, is the agency's failure to comply with the CWA, NFMA, and NEPA provisions and implementing regulations described above.

-127. The Forest Service's actions and/or omissions were unlawfully withheld, not in accordance with the law, without observance of procedures required by law, and are arbitrary and capricious within the meaning of the APA.
+120. The Forest Service's actions and/or omissions were unlawfully withheld, not in accordance with the law, without observance of procedures required by law, and are arbitrary and capricious within the meaning of the APA.
 5 U.S.C. §§ 702, 706 (2004).